Skip to content

 Dataway Cascaded Mode

-For SaaS users, they can deploy a Dataway locally (k8s Cluster) specifically for traffic splitting, and then forward the data to Openway:
+For SaaS users, you can deploy a Dataway locally (in your k8s Cluster) specifically for traffic splitting, and then forward the data to Openway:

 Warning

-In cascaded mode, the Dataway within the cluster needs to enable the cascaded option.
-See the environment variable description in the installation documentation.
+In cascaded mode, the Dataway within the cluster needs to have the cascaded option enabled.
+Refer to the environment variable description in the installation documentation.

 sequenceDiagram